Taiga74164/SLA-Cheeto/README.md

 ## Usage

 ### How to Run
-1. Run the provided Injector or Inject the DLL to the game with your preferred injector
+1. Inject the DLL to the game with your preferred injector
 2. Press insert to show the menu

 ## Features